Experimentally accessible measurement of irreversibility in stochastic systems by categorizing single-molecule displacements: Measuring irreversibility

 \subsection{Displacements and irreversibility}

 Displacements and their classes contain information about time reversibility.
-For example, for stationary systems, the time reversal\footnote{We start by considering the case of a stationary system and discuss cases relaxing to a steady state or driven in a time-dependent manner in Section~\ref{sec: sim}.} of a displacement $\ell$ of class $k^\rightarrow$ is a displacement $-\ell$ of class $k^\leftarrow$ (and vice versa), while time reversal of bulk displacements still belongs to the same class.
-In general, we denote by $\tilde{C}$ the class associated with the time reversal of a displacement of class $C$\footnote{Note that not all ways of partitioning displacements give rise to time reversal classes that belong to the same partition.
-For example, if we merge class $k^\leftarrow$ and $B$, some of the time-reversed displacements will belong to this class and some to the class $k^\rightarrow$.
-We restrict our discussion to partitions with classes whose time reversals span the same partition.}.
+For example, for stationary systems, the time reversal of a displacement $\ell$ of class $k^\rightarrow$ is a displacement $-\ell$ of class $k^\leftarrow$ (and vice versa), while time reversal of bulk displacements still belongs to the same class.
+In general, we denote by $\tilde{C}$ the class associated with the time reversal of a displacement of class $C$.
+Formally, they are found by exchanging initial and final positions, $x'$ and $x$.
 For the example of Fig.~\ref{fig: fig1}(a), the time-reversed classes of $k^\rightarrow,\, k^\leftarrow,\,B$ correspond to $k^\leftarrow,k^\rightarrow,B$, respectively.
 For a general partition, including $n$ classes of displacements, $\mathcal{C}_n$, we define the following measure of irreversibility

 which is the Kullback-Leibler divergence of the mixed (discrete in $C$, continuous in $\ell$) joint probabilities between time-forward and reversed displacements over all classes, and is the key contribution of this work.
 This measure of irreversibility is based on coarser measurements that focus on the initial and final point $x'$ and $x$ in a displacement taking a time $\Delta t$ and ignore the intermediate positions visited by the paths.
 Therefore, it is easier to estimate from experimental data than the full path probabilities with Eq.~\eqref{eq: pathEP}.